 You Have Google Analytics Installed

-Even before your blog goes live, you should already have Google Analytics installed.
+You should already have Google Analytics installed even before your blog goes live.
 It does not matter if you are already using another brand of analytics plugin.
 The reality is that Google Analytics is the standard language for user data.

 Google Analytics makes it simple to accurately track how many people visit your site each month and where they are coming from.
 The more you familiarize yourself with this free tool, the more its benefits reveal themselves to you.